 The 7 Best Robinhood Alternatives (7 Better Apps than Robinhood)

 eToro vs. Robinhood: eToro is a modern and powerful brokerage and offers a one-of-a-kind social investing experience.
+It’s also available worldwide.

 Who’s it best for: eToro is a more robust version of Robinhood, which is why it’s chosen by over 28.5 million users worldwide.

-- Free trading for crypto, stocks, ETFs, and stocks
+- Commission-free trading for stocks and ETFs

 - CopyTrader allows you to copy the trades of more experienced investors